GrandOichii/gof/readme.md

 ### Structural
 - *Adapter* - adapts the interface of one class to another.
 - *Bridge* - separates abstraction from implementation using 2 parts.
+- *Composite* - composes objects into tree structures
+- *Decorator* - allows attaching new behaviors to objects by wrapping them

 ### Behavioral